ceremcem/unlock-luks-partition/reverse-tunnel-setup.md

 # Reverse Tunnel Setup

-You may want your SERVER to connect your Link Up Server with SSH, create a reverse tunnel to its SSH Server, so you can connect your SERVER over your Link Up Server, which eliminates the need for firewall forwarding for above process.
+You may want your SERVER to connect your Link Up Server with SSH, create a reverse tunnel to its SSH Server, so you can connect your SERVER over your Link Up Server, which eliminates the need for firewall port forwarding in the router.

 ### 1. Create public/private key pair